monarch-initiative/monochrom/README.md

  - parsing files to the chromo datamodel
     - cytoBand.txt files - with the core coordinate info
     - chromAliases.txt files - with alternate names and mappings
+ - additional processing
+    - assigning synonyms
+    - inferring parent bands and arms (UCSC files only give coordinates for most granular subdivisions)
+    - validation, e.g. range checking
  - mapping the chromo datamodel
     - mapping to OWL
+    - (TODO) mapping tp KGX via Koza

 Note that the chromo objects will naturally serialize to YAML.
 See the components/ directory for examples.
 We provide both OWL and YAML

+The mapping to OWL is handled with relatively generic code that uses slot and class uris defined in the LinkML schema - thus keeping things relaively generic.
+In future we may instead emit a CSV and use ROBOT templates (mapping from LinkML to robot templates is in the works)

 ## Contact